rashidmajeed/gatsby-contentful-netlify/src/posts/post-2.md

 ---
-title: "Man Shoe"
+title: "Italian Shoe"
 year: "2019"
 date: "12-03-2019"
 ---

-# Welcome
+# Italian Shoe introduced for men

-Hello New Shoes for Europeon Men!!!
+Hello New Shoe for Europeon Men!!!
+We have offered top quality shoe for European folk.

 I hope My customers will really like it...